relevance/diametric/README.md

 ##  Connect to the Datomic REST Service

-To establish connection to Datomic REST Service, you can do as in below:
+To establish a connection to Datomic REST Service, you can do as such:

 ```ruby
 require 'diametric'